ethereum-optimism/optimism/components/rollup_node/README.md

 ### P2P Interface

-The [P2P Interface][p2p-interface] service enables verifiers to stay in sync with the tip of the rollup with lower latency, and sequencers to distribute the server work.

-Staying in sync with the tip requires rollup nodes to learn about data more directly, faster than the L1 can make them available.
+The [P2P Interface][p2p-interface] service offers an additional method of syncing the latest L2 blocks, faster than the L1 can make them available.

-This is solved with an optimistic process:
+This is implemented with an optimistic process:
 1. Sequencer publishes the L2 block through a lightweight L2 P2P network (single gossip topic)
 2. Verifier listens on the P2P network, verifies sequencer signature, and applies the block to their L2 EE.
 3. If the data cannot be confirmed on L1, or if conflicting data is confirmed, then the bad L2 block is reorganized away.

+This service is optional: while the worst-case data-retrieval is covered by L1 in the same way, the happy-path improves:
+- Verifiers can stay in sync with the tip of the rollup with lower latency
+- Sequencers can distribute the server work

-The amount of L2 blocks that can be optimistically applied to the L2 EE is constrained by the supported reorg-depth by the execution engine: ultimately the L1 chain determines the canonical rollup chain.
+The amount of L2 blocks that can be optimistically applied to the L2 EE is constrained by the supported reorg-depth by the execution engine, to preserve the ability to process reorgs of the L2 by L1: ultimately the L1 chain determines the canonical rollup chain.